Course Descriptions IME

 MEE503 Power Plant Engineering [3-0, 3 cr.]
 This course covers the economics of power generation, steam and gas turbine power cycles, combined power plants, Geothermal Power plants, fuel and combustion analysis and mechanisms, steam generators, condensers, Hydro-electrical power plant, diesel engine power plant, Energy and Availability analysis, and field trips.
 Prerequisites: MEE302 Energy Conversion, and MEE414 Thermal Systems Design.

 MEE505 Solar System Design [3-0, 3 cr.]
 The course covers fundamentals of solar energy and its utilization in photovoltaic (PV) systems.
 The solar PV systems, from cells to grids, are addressed, with a particular emphasis on the challenges of grid-integration of PV and the development of storage technologies.
 Projects assist students with understanding solar PV system layouts and costs, calculating PV system size, and identifying appropriate system design for a given electrical demand.
 The course explores economic considerations and return on investment, touching on solar PV system costs for residential and commercial use.
-Prerequisite: MEE391 Instrumentation and Measurement.
+Prerequisite: MEE391 Instrumentation and Measurement, or ELE401 Electronics I.

 MEE506 Vehicle Powertrain Systems [3-0, 3 cr.]
 Fundamentals, design and modeling of conventional and advanced hybrid electric power trains for a sustainable mobility.
 Prerequisites: MEE407 Internal Combustion Engines; MEE341 Kinematics of Machines; MEE302 Energy Conversion.